RePo: Resilient Model-Based Reinforcement Learning by Regularizing Posterior Predictability: : Parsimonious Representation Learning without Reconstruction

 \section{\algname: Parsimonious Representation Learning without Reconstruction}

 {\info_{p,h}} {\Exp_{p,h}}

-We propose a simple technique for learning task-relevant representations which encourages parsimony by discarding all information that is neither pertinent to the reward (through current reward prediction) or the dynamics (through future reward prediction), and minimizing mutual information with corresponding visual observations.
+We propose a simple technique for learning task-relevant representations that encourages parsimony by removing all information that is neither pertinent to the reward nor the dynamics.
 Such representations discard information about spurious variations, while retaining the information actually needed for decision making.

 To describe our method formally, we introduce some notation (which is also shown in Fig~\ref{fig:mbrl-algo}).
-Let $\cO$ be the space of image observations, $\cX$ the space of encoded observations, where $\enc: \cO \to \cX$ represents the encoding function from images observations to encoded observations.
-Note that $x_{t+1} \in \cX$ is simply the instantaneous encoding of the image $o_{t+1}$ as $x_{t+1} = \enc(o_{t+1})$, but a latent representation $z_{t+1}$ at a time step $t+1$ is an aggregation of the current encoding $x_{t+1}$ and previous latents $z_{t}$ and actions $a_t$.
+Let $\cO$ be the space of image observations, $\cX$ the space of encoded observations, where $\enc: \cO \to \cX$ represents the encoding function from images observations to encoded observations, and $\cZ$ the space of latent representations.
+Note that $x_{t+1}$ is simply the instantaneous encoding of the image $o_{t+1}$ as $x_{t+1} = \enc(o_{t+1})$, but the latent representation $z_{t+1}$ at time step $t+1$ is an aggregation of the current encoding $x_{t+1}$ and previous latent $z_{t}$ and action $a_t$.
 Let $\Pobs$ denote the space of ``posteriors'' on latent dynamics $z$ of the form $p(z_{t+1} \in \cdot \mid z_t,a_t,x_{t+1})$, where $z_t,z_{t+1} \in \cZ$, $a_t \in \cA$, $x_{t+1} \in \cX$, and where and $z_0 \sim p_0$ has some initial distribution $p_0$.
 In words, the latent posterior use past latent state and action, in addition to \emph{current encoding} to determine current latent.
 Control policies and learned dynamics models act on this latent representation $z_{t+1}$, and not simply the image encoding $x_{t+1}$ so as to incorporate historical information.

 Let $\Dbuf$ denote the distribution over experienced actions, observations and rewards from the environment ($(a_{1:T},o_{1:T},r_{1:T}) \sim \Dbuf$).
 For $p\in \Pobs$, let $\Expp$ denote expectation of $(a_{1:T},o_{1:T},r_{1:T}) \sim \Dbuf$, $x_{t} = \enc(o_t)$ and the latents $z_{t+1} \sim p(\cdot \mid z_t,a_t,x_{t+1})$ drawn from the latent posterior, with the initial latent $z_0 \sim p_0$.
 Our starting proposal is to optimize the latent posterior $p$ and image encoder $h$ such that information between the latent representation and future reward is maximized, while bottlenecking \citep{alemi2017deep} the information between the latent and the observation: